WarwickCIM/starter-hugo-research-group/README.md

 # [Hugo Research Group Theme](https://github.com/wowchemy/starter-hugo-research-group)

+This is a template to create static sites using Hugo and Wowchemy.

+So far, it is just a clone of https://github.com/wowchemy/starter-hugo-research-group but with time, it should be diverging.

 [![Screenshot](./preview.png)](https://wowchemy.com/hugo-themes/)

 The **Research Group Template** empowers your research group to easily create a beautiful website with a stunning homepage, news, academic publications, events, team profiles, and a contact form.